dmmulroy/create-melange-app/CONTRIBUTING.md

 chmod +x ./build/src/cli.mjs
 ```

-Then you can call CMA as if it's globally installed
+Then you can call CMA as if it's globally installed.
+Note: make sure to run command outside of CMA project directory.

 ``` shell
 create-melange-app